Frity2025/alx-system_engineering-devops/README.md

- script that prints “Hello, World”
+a script that creates an alias